Set partitions, tableaux, and subspace profiles under regular diagonal matrices: Introduction

-To summarize, the polynomials $b_\lambda(q)$ have the following specializations: \begin{enumerate} \item When $q$ is a prime power, they count subspaces of $\Fq^n$ with $\Delta$-profile $\lambda'$, up to a factor of the form $q^a(q-1)^b$ (Eq. \eqref{eq:sigmu}). \item When $q=1$, they count partitions of $[n]$ with block sizes given by the parts of $\lambda$ (Eq. \eqref{eq:pinlam}). \item When $q=0$, they count standard tableaux of shape $\lambda$ and also the number of noninterlacing set partitions of shape $\lambda$ (Corollary \eqref{cor:noninterl} and Eq. \eqref{eq:blamset}). \item When $q=-1$ and the parts of $\lambda$ are distinct, with the possible exception of the largest part, they count standard shifted tableaux of shape $\lambda$ (Theorem \ref{theorem:minusone}). \end{enumerate} We describe a recursive formula for $b_\lambda(q)$ in Section~\ref{sec:rec-comp}, which allows for faster computation.
+To summarize, the polynomials $b_\lambda(q)$ have the following specializations: \begin{enumerate} \item When $q=1$, they count partitions of $[n]$ with block sizes given by the parts of $\lambda$ (Eq. \eqref{eq:pinlam}). \item When $q=0$, they count standard tableaux of shape $\lambda$ and also the number of noninterlacing set partitions of shape $\lambda$ (Corollary \eqref{cor:noninterl} and Eq. \eqref{eq:blamset}). \item When $q=-1$ and the parts of $\lambda$ are distinct, with the possible exception of the largest part, they count standard shifted tableaux of shape $\lambda$ (Theorem \ref{theorem:minusone}). \item When $q$ is a prime power, they count subspaces of $\Fq^n$ with $\Delta$-profile $\lambda'$, up to a factor of the form $q^a(q-1)^b$ (Eq. \eqref{eq:sigmu}). \end{enumerate} We describe a recursive formula for $b_\lambda(q)$ in Section~\ref{sec:rec-comp}, which allows for faster computation.
 When $\lambda$ has all parts of size at most two, the polynomials $b_\lambda(q)$ are the non-zero entries of the Catalan triangle associated to the $q$-Hermite orthogonal polynomial sequence (see Section~\ref{sec:relation-q-hermite}).
 In particular, when $\lambda=(2^m)$, $b_\lambda(q)=T_m(q)$, the polynomial defined by Touchard that enumerates chord diagrams for $2m$ points arranged in a circle by number of crossings.
 When $\lambda$ has at most two parts, we give a bijective proof of a closed formula for $b_{\lambda}(q)$ in Section~\ref{sec:twoparts}.

 We express the $q$-Stirling numbers of the second kind in terms of the polynomials $b_\lambda(q)$, as sums over standard tableaux, and as sums over set partitions:

 Here $\Pi_{n,m}$ denotes the collection of partitions of $[n]$ having $m$ blocks, $(\lambda_1^\AA,\lambda_2^\AA,\ldots)$ is the list of block sizes of $\AA$ sorted in weakly decreasing order, and $v(\AA)$ is the interlacing number of $\AA$.